pahen/madge/README.md

 # Release Notes

+## v0.3.4 (Septemper 04, 2014)
+Correctly detect circular dependencies when using path aliases in RequireJS config (Thanks to Nicolas Ramz).

 ## v0.3.3 (July 11, 2014)
 Fixed bug with relative paths in AMD not handled properly when checking for cyclic dependencies.